NiklasPhabian/dissertation/mds/C1_OCCUR.md

 - **Pessimistic:** data is assumed to be ephemeral; consequently, citations cannot ever be dereferenced.
 - **Optimistic:** data is assumed to be fixed.
 Citations always dereference to the current state of the data.
 - **Opportunistic:** data is assumed to remain fixed for some time.
 Citations can be dereferenced only until the data changes.
-- **Pedantic:** Every data state is saved; consequently, citations can always be dereferenced to the referenced state.
+- **Pedantic:** every data state is saved; consequently, citations can always be dereferenced to the referenced state.

 <!-- [@Klump2016] make a hard distinguishing between growing and updated datasets.
 Retrieving any state of a growing dataset can be implemented through time ranges, given that records are timestamped.-->